mdavidson9/docs.balsamiq.com/content/cloud/tos.md

 ### Links to Third Party Sites

 Balsamiq Cloud may include links that will take you to other sites outside of the Balsamiq Cloud service.
-The linked sites are provided by Balsamiq to you as a convenience and the inclusion of the links do not imply any endorsement by Balsamiq of any linked site.
+The linked sites are provided by Balsamiq to you or the creators of the wireframes as a convenience and the inclusion of the links do not imply any endorsement by Balsamiq of any linked site.
 Balsamiq has no control of the linked sites and you therefore acknowledge and agree that Balsamiq is not responsible for the contents of any linked site, any link contained in a linked site or any changes or updates to a linked site.
 You further acknowledge and agree that Balsamiq is not responsible for any form of transmission (e.g. webcasting) received from any linked site.

 ### Advertisements and Promotions